-Finding sponsorship, though, is like trying to get hired for a job.
-Do expect to submit proposals and get rejected or not get a response at all.
-Don’t fret, though, there are strategies you can implement to make your company look like a more attractive applicant worthy of company X and Y’s sponsorship.
+Finding a sponsor, though, can be like trying to get hired for a job.
+Some of your proposals will be rejected or get no response at all.
+Luckily, there are a few strategies you can use to make your event a more attractive sponsorship opportunity.

 - Tell your company story.
 Did your company have humble beginnings?
-Was it founded as a family business dedicated to keeping the industry service local?
-Make an emotional connection if you can to strike a chord with the sponsoring company.
+Was it founded as a family business for the local community?
+Make an emotional connection to strike a chord with the sponsoring company.

 - Describe what you do.
-What is your mission statement and how does your company live up to it on a daily basis?
+What’s your mission statement, and how does your company live up to it on a daily basis?

-- Be specific about the estimated funding amount needed.
-This includes a breakdown of what portion of funding is needed for what area, such as venue rental, food, flying in guest speakers, and so forth.
+- Be specific about the funding you need.
+Don’t beat around the bush.
+Break down what the financing will go toward, such as venue rental, food, flying in guest speakers, and so forth.

 Here are some ideas to help sweeten the deal:

-- Mention the sponsor’s company in passing in your blog posts or email newsletters.
+- Mention the sponsor’s company in your blog posts, email newsletters, and social media posts.

-- Provide incentives, such as freebies or discounts for customers that purchase the sponsor’s product or sign up for its service.
+- Give event-related freebies or discounts to customers that purchase the sponsor’s product or sign up for its service.

 - Encourage your social media followers to “like” or share the sponsor’s content